reactioncommerce/reaction/README.md

 docker-compose up
 ```

 This will use the `docker-compose.yml` file.
-This can be used to evaluate the app locally (on all systems supported by Docker),
-however, for active local development or customization, it is better to run `reaction` outside of Docker for faster app builds.

 To learn more on how to develop on Docker, read our documentation on [developing Reaction on Docker](https://docs.reactioncommerce.com/docs/next/installation-docker-development) and [troubleshooting Docker](https://docs.reactioncommerce.com/docs/next/troubleshooting-development#docker-issues).